Bureau of Fire Prevention

 Required Permits

-The following is a list and links of permits required by the City of Daphne.
-To apply for a permit, please complete the appropriate form(s) below and return (with fee, if applicable) to:
+The following is a list of permits required by the City of Daphne.
+To apply for a permit, please click the link below:

 Installation Permits